WinfredCU/ZeroSC-SR/README.md

 This project is released under the [MIT License](LICENSE).
 Feel free to adapt and modify it for your own use.

----

-If you have any questions or suggestions, please open an issue or submit a pull request.
-Enjoy using **ZeroSC-SR** for your speech communication and reconstruction tasks!
 ```